McTiddies4Lunch/McTiddies4Lunch.github.io/_01Rules/1-Home.md

 Undercover Police Officer: You may assist in creating drugs to blend in, however you cannot use drugs for profit.
 You may break minor laws to maintain cover.

 Paramedic: Paramedics are not allowed to be private.
+And must save anyone, no matter the circumstance (If the person that is down tried to injure you call a cop to you before reviving them)

 **Hobos:**